Skip to main content

 Before taking this medicine

-Ketoprofen can increase your risk of fatal heart attack or stroke, even if you don't have any risk factors.
+Ketoprofen can increase your risk of fatal heart attack or stroke.
 Do not use this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).

 Ketoprofen may also cause stomach or intestinal bleeding, which can be fatal.
-These conditions can occur without warning while you are using ketoprofen, especially in older adults.
+This can occur without warning, especially in older adults.

-You should not use ketoprofen if you are allergic to it, or if you have ever had an asthma attack or severe allergic reaction after taking aspirin or an NSAID.
+You should not use ketoprofen if you are allergic to it, or if you have ever had an asthma attack, hives or a severe allergic reaction after taking aspirin or an NSAID.

-If you are pregnant, you should not take ketoprofen unless your doctor tells you to.
-Taking an NSAID during the last 20 weeks of pregnancy can cause serious heart or kidney problems in the unborn baby and possible complications with your pregnancy.
+Do not use ketoprofen during pregnancy unless your doctor tells you to.
+Using an NSAID in the last 20 weeks can harm the unborn baby or cause pregnancy complications.

 Ketoprofen is not approved for use by anyone younger than 18 years old.